tkucic/UniTest/README.md

 # IEC UNIT TEST

 Library written in pure IEC 61131-3 Structured text that can be used for unit testing of any PLC POU.
-This library has arisen from the need of having a manufacturer and IDE independent unit test framework that is easily portable to other platform as the community requires.
-There are good unit frameworks existing for TwinCat, Codesys, B&R and many more platforms but none of them quite solve the extreme cases.
+This library has arisen from the need of having a manufacturer and IDE independent unit test framework that is easily portable to other platforms as the community requires.

 ## Current status

 Check detailed info [here](https://github.com/tkucic/iecUnitTest/projects) in the projects tab.

+### Done

+- Implement the framework in CODESYS
+- Verify the framework works in CODESYS

+### TODO

-- TODO Redesign the framework so it can work on all systems
+- Redesign the Kernel so it can work on all systems
-- TODO Implement the framework in CODESYS
+- Port the framework in B&R Automation studio
-- TODO Implement the framework in B&R Automation studio
+- Verify framework works in B&R Automation studio

 ## Documentation

-Currently only software documentation exists here [Software documentation](docs/index.md)
+Each assert function has a software description accessible by browsing this repositories [docs folder](docs/index.md).
+The documentation link is included in the description of POUs.

+## Main idea

+IecUnitTest is a collection of POUs that are written in a way that provides easy porting to other platforms.
+The platform agnostic POUs, further known as the Kernel, is provided in the JSON format so it can be accessed programmatically by the language of choice.

+### Examples of processes

+Kernel -> Python preprocessing -> B&R Porting script -> B&R Library
+Kernel -> Python preprocessing -> IronPython Codesys -> Codesys library

-## Usage
+## Platform usage

+### Kernel

 ### CODESYS